Is a Master’s in Marketing Worth It?

 Earning a master’s degree in marketing takes a strong commitment, said Barbaro.
 Most master’s degree courses assume you already have a solid understanding of basic marketing concepts and will require that you apply these concepts to real-world scenarios and more advanced learning, she said.

-Still, Rogers said the investment of time and energy can be well worth it.
+Still, the investment of time and energy can be well worth it.

-What Can You Do With a Master’s Degree in Marketing?
+What Jobs Can You Get With a Master’s in Marketing?

-With a master’s degree in marketing, you can prepare for many different roles within the industry, including management and leadership positions, said Rogers.According to Rogers, some of the common marketing jobs available to master’s degree holders include:
+She said some of the common marketing jobs available to master’s degree holders include:

 - Brand Strategist